Electronic Signature Solution to eSign Online. ISO 27001 Certified.

 3. Trusted certificate authority

 We pulled the most frequent, verifiable complaints from public reviews of leading eSignature platforms.
-Here’s how QuickSigner addresses each.
+The 2026 DocuSign alternatives guide goes through many of them in detail.
+Here is how QuickSigner addresses each.

 Inconvenience #1: Pricing built for enterprises, billed to small businesses

-The most common review complaint by a wide margin is cost.
+By a wide margin, cost is the most common review complaint.
 Personal plans on legacy platforms typically start around $15/month for just 5 envelopes.
-Standard team plans run $40–$45 per user per month.
-Per-envelope overage fees, premium features locked behind enterprise tiers, and API access priced as a separate add-on push the real bill far above the advertised number.
+Standard team plans then run $40–$45 per user per month.
+On top of that, three extra charges push the real bill far above the advertised number.
+These are per-envelope overage fees, premium features locked behind enterprise tiers, and API access priced as a separate add-on.

 How QuickSigner solves it: